NullSeeker/command_line/README.md

 ```

 # Register
 Added the ability to register your account.
-For all questions, write to support
+For all questions, write to support.
+So far, the accounts are not written to the database, at the moment it is happening locally.

 # Library linux